Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - At home this season, New York has one win against the spread and is 1-3 overall.

-- In four home games this year, New York has not gone over the total.
+- This season, in four home games, New York has not hit the over.

-- Las Vegas is 2-1 overall, with two wins against the spread, on the road.
+- Las Vegas is 2-1 overall, with two wins against the spread, away from home.

-- In three away games this year, Las Vegas has gone over the total once.
+- In three road games this season, Las Vegas has hit the over once.

 Powered by Data Skrive.